Tuesday, December 04, 2012

 Surprisingly enough, there was a fair amount of walking after lunch.
 I felt like I needed to work my meal off, so I stopped by to visit The Old Sorrel-Weed House in Madison Square.

 It is a beautiful historic old home that is in a sad state of disrepair.

-"Restored" by a misguided owner who ran short of money, it is an odd mix of poorly chosen modern light fixtures, cracked walls, and other poorly guided choices that have put this home in danger.
+"Restored" by a misguided owner who ran short of money, it is an odd mix of poorly chosen modern light fixtures, cracked walls, and other questionable choices that have put this home in danger.
 No Southern Home would be complete without a painting of Robert E. Lee above the mantle.

 This wretched light fixture hurts so bad.

 This gorgeous sideboard also needs some TLC, apparent when one takes a closer look.

 Moving on to dinner, it was time to head to Reynolds Square, passing the historic Lucas Theater along the way.

 A statue of John Wesley, founder of the Methodist movement, holds court over the square.

 Wesley was the minister of a newly formed Savannah parish, but jeopardized his position when he let his feelings get in the way.
 Wesley became involved with Sophia Hopkey, but ended the relationship on the advice of a Moravian minister.
 Hopkey felt scorned, saying that Wesley had promised to marry her.
 So, she found another hubby.
 Wesley subsequently refused Hopkey and her hubby communion, causing them to file suit against Wesley.
 Wesley stood trial and faced the accusations made by Hopkey.
 The proceedings ended in a mistrial, but Wesley's rep was still ruined.
 He returned to England a beaten man.
 Just one of the many fascinating people that Savannah claims as its own.